This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 Now let’s tackle a few common credit myths.

 Credit Myth #1: Paying cash for everything will help your credit score

-The thinking behind this myth is pretty simple.
-Paying cash = no missed/late payments = good credit score.
+The logic behind this myth is pretty simple.
+Paying cash means no missed or late payments, which would maintain a good credit score.

-The assumption being that “good” credit is the default, which is completely false.
+The assumption behind this idea is that “good” credit is the default, which is completely false.

 Paying cash (or using debit cards, gift cards, checks, etc.) for everything prevents you from building credit history, which means you will likely have a low credit score.

-In some cases, you might not have a credit score at all (referred to as a “thin file”).
+In some cases, you might not have a credit score at all — this is called a “thin file.”